skyjia/keep-updated/README.md

 keep-updated
 ============

-Collections and tips on how to keep your development environment updated
+Collections and tips on how to keep your development environment updated.

 # Update Development Environment